The Philadelphia Psychotherapy Study Center

 CONTINUING EDUCATION CREDITS:

-For Pennsylvania Social Workers, Marriage and Family Therapists, and Professional Counselors, this program is approved for professional workshop sponsored by the Pennsylvania Society for Clinical Social Work, a state affiliate of the Clinical Social Work Association, listed in Section 47.36 of the PA State Board of Social Work Examiners.
-This program is also approved for professional workshop for marriage and family therapists (Section 48.36) and professional counselors (Section 49.36).
+For Pennsylvania Social Workers, Marriage and Family Therapists, and Professional Counselors, this program is approved for 20 CE credits for professional workshops sponsored by the Pennsylvania Society for Clinical Social Work, a state affiliate of the Clinical Social Work Association listed in Section 47.36 of Title 49, Chapter 47 of the PA Code, State Board of Social Work Examiners.
+This program is also approved for CE credits for professional workshops for marriage & family therapists (Section 48.36) and professional counselors (Section 49.36).

 For psychologists Friday seminar only): the International Psychotherapy Institute is approved by the American Psychological Association to offer continuing education credit for psychologists.
 IPI maintains responsibility for this program.